Synecdoche1/Void-NX/README.md

 - ## Does HBG Shop work with this?

-     - After a week of finding an HBG Shop download after their site went down, I can now say that HBG Shop does work.
+     - HBG Shop will only work with the HBG version of Vöid.

 - ## Can I contribute?